 Best Lisbon Lunch Spots, From Stylish Restaurants to Humble Bistros

 Lisbon’s elegant Chiado district is where you’ll find Cantinho do Avillez.
 This chic little restaurant offers a menu designed by Michelin star chef José Avillez and celebrates traditional Portuguese gastronomy.
 Across town in Alfama Chapitô à Mesa wins applause for its colourful cuisine and wacky location – the restaurant is housed in a circus school.
 Lovers of Spanish tapas will certainly appreciate the appetising selection at Mesón Andaluz, located near Cais do Sodré.
 Spanish customers think so too, a great compliment!
-Al fresco dining can be enjoyed at Aura down in the Baixa area: tables look out...
+Al fresco dining can be enjoyed at Aura down in the Baixa area: tables look out over Lisbon’s magnificent...
 Read more »

 The cuisine at Cantinho do Avillez is created by a Michelin starred chef, and excellent value for money.